 Doing nothing when payments fail isn’t an option, but doing nothing for the right amount of time… that’s what a bulletproof system will do.

-Over 70% of our clients’ customers update payment info on their mobile devices.
+Over half of Churn Buster clients’ customers update credit cards on mobile devices.

 When emailing customers, you need to link to a landing page so they can update their card.
-This step is one of the most important you can focus on, and we see a lot of sub-optimal setups.
+This step is critical, and we see a lot of sub-optimal setups.
 They can create a TON of friction.

-Here are the key features for your landing page to ensure awesome performance, and zero friction:
+Here are the key features for your landing page to perform well:

 Don’t require a login to update a card.